HealthyChef/Healthy_Chef/README.md

 * A main activity page consisting of featured recipes. ✓
 * Detail activity for the recipes, its nutritional facts, and possibly a cooking video.
 * Explore tab to search for a specific recipe
-* A profile page with name, username, birthday, weight, height, calculated BMI, and saved/favorited recipes.
+* A profile page with calculated BMI. ✓

 **Optional Nice-to-have Stories**
 * A nice background theme for the activities.
 * Detail activity that includes a cooking video for different recipes.

 ### 2. Screen Archetypes
-* Login - using parse oauth?
+* Login - using Firebase ✓
 * Register - user can sign up ✓
 * Featured Recipes Tab ✓
     * Displays recipe name ✓